Financial Institutions; Depository Institutions & Non-Depository Institutions

 And your interest is calculated based upon what your balance is at a particular time every single month, and then you have a due date.
 That’s basically how they function.

-Credit cards by nature are not designed to be long-term financing sources because the interest rates get up potentially in 15 to 25%.
+Credit cards, by nature, are not designed to be long-term financing sources because the interest rates get up potentially by 15 to 25%.

-It’s not very cheap money, but if you need it for a short time, it doesn’t end up being that expensive.
+It’s not very cheap money, but it doesn’t end up being that expensive if you need it for a short time.

 Mortgage Companies